Fluorescent lamp: Preheating

-Preheating, also called switchstart, uses a combination filament–cathode at each end of the lamp in conjunction with a mechanical or automatic (bi-metallic) switch (see circuit diagram to the right) that initially connect the filaments in series with the ballast to preheat them; after a short preheating time the starting switch opens.
+Preheating, uses a combination filament–cathode at each end of the lamp in conjunction with a manual or automatic (bi-metallic) switch (see circuit diagram to the right) that initially connect the filaments in series with the ballast to preheat them; after a short preheating time the starting switch opens.
 If timed correctly relative to the phase of the supply AC, this causes the ballast to induce a voltage over the tube high enough to initiate the starting arc.
 These systems are standard equipment in 200–240 V countries (and in the United States lamps up to about 30 watts).
+This starting circuit called "Preheat" in the United States and Canada, and "Switch start" in the United Kingdom, and have no specific name in the rest part of the world.

 Before the 1960s, four-pin thermal starters and manual switches were used.
 A glow switch starter automatically preheats the lamp cathodes.
 It consists of a normally open bi-metallic switch in a small sealed gas-discharge lamp containing inert gas (neon or argon).
 The glow switch will cyclically warm the filaments and initiate a pulse voltage to strike the arc; the process repeats until the lamp is lit.
 Once the tube strikes, the impinging main discharge keeps the cathodes hot, permitting continued electron emission.
 The starter switch does not close again because the voltage across the lit tube is insufficient to start a glow discharge in the starter.

 With glow switch starters a failing tube will cycle repeatedly.
 Some starter systems used a thermal over-current trip to detect repeated starting attempts and disable the circuit until manually reset.